allanlealluz/C2W-SAMSUNG_Project/README.md

 ## About the Project

 **C2W** (Class to World) is an online learning platform that uses Artificial Intelligence to adapt educational content according to the student's learning style.
-The platform allows for the creation of personalized courses that are continuously optimized based on students' performance and preferences using machine learning algorithms.
+The platform allows for the creation of personalized courses that are continuously optimized based on students' performance and preferences using machine learning algorithms ad other stuff.

 ### Technologies Used